 Without a device to play with, most of the others, himself included, do not know what to do with their hands.
 This is one of the often overlooked difficulties of digital device withdrawal.
 They don’t tell you about all of the side effects associated with Internet Addiction Disorder when you arrive.
 Some are fiddling with their spectacles, their zips, their shoelaces, or rearranging the salt and pepper pots and the cutlery on the table.
 Dirk has found himself playing a lot with the loose change in his pocket.

 Following her break up with Blake, the last thing Echo needs is another alpha male who has to be the centre of attention.
 Nor does she want someone who will stare with wonder at her hair or hang on her every word.
 She is looking for a sensitive man who will understand her needs.
 She looks Dirk up and down.
 They smile at one another.

 ‘What is your favourite Dr Seuss book?’ she asks.

-It is not a question that Dirk has often been asked but as the only one that he knows is The Cat In The Hat, this is his answer.
+It is not a question that Dirk has often been asked, but as the only one that he knows is The Cat In The Hat, this is his answer.

 ‘You’ve not read The Butter Battle Book then,’ Echo says.
-‘Because that is clearly better.’

 ‘What’s it about?’ asks Dirk.
 He is anxious to keep this conversation going.

-‘It is about a land where two hostile cultures, the Yooks and the Zooks,’ says Echo.
+‘It is about a land where two hostile cultures, the Yooks and the Zooks,’ Echo says.
 ‘They live on opposite sides of a long curving wall.
 The Yooks wear blue clothes and the Zooks wear orange.
 The dispute between the two cultures is that the Yooks eat their bread with the butter-side up, while the Zooks eat their bread with the butter-side down.
 The conflict between the two sides leads to an arms race where each comes up with ever more deadly weapons, the result of which is mutually assured destruction.’

 ‘Van Morrison.
 You like Van Morrison?’